kyma-project/eventing-manager/README.md

 kubectl get -n kyma-system eventing
 ```

-Check Kyma resource if it has ready state:
+Check if the Kyma resource has the ready state:
 ```shell
 kubectl get -n kyma-system kyma
 ```
-If they don't have ready state, one can troubleshoot it by checking the pods under `eventing-manager-system` namespace where the module is installed:
+If it doesn't have the ready state, one can troubleshoot it by checking the pods under `eventing-manager-system` namespace where the module is installed:
 ```shell
 kubectl get pods -n eventing-manager-system
 ```